-- Once a Federal Facility is listed on the National Priorities List (NPL), sources of contamination should be addressed promptly. - Using Removal Actions and/or Interim Remedial Actions, and final remedial actions - ☐ When using removal authorities, Federal Facilities should consult with EPA, states and the public to ensure that the action is consistent with overall cleanup goals. - Cleanup should be consistent with the final ROD to delete the site from the NPL
+- ☐ Once a Federal Facility is listed on the National Priorities List (NPL), sources of contamination should be addressed promptly. - □ Using Removal Actions and/or Interim Remedial Actions, and final remedial actions - □ When using removal authorities, Federal Facilities should consult with EPA, states and the public to ensure that the action is consistent with overall cleanup goals. - □ Cleanup should be consistent with the final ROD to delete the site from the NPL

-The need to promptly address sources of contamination, without compromising environmental requirements, at all federal facility sites should be addressed by means of a removal, operable unit Records of Decision (RODs), and /or interim remedial actions, once a federal facility is listed on the National Priorities List (NPL).
+The need to promptly address sources of contamination, without compromising environmental requirements, at all federal facility sites should be addressed by means of a removal, operable unit Records of Decision (RODs), and/or interim remedial actions, once a federal facility is listed on the National Priorities List (NPL).

 When using removal authorities delegated under Executive Order (EO) 12580, other lead federal agencies should consult with EPA, states and the public to ensure that the action is consistent with overall facility restoration goals and will result in cleanups consistent with the final ROD to delete the site from the NPL.
 Some Federal Facility Agreements (FFA) may specify an approval role for EPA on non-time critical removal actions.
-Refer to the EPA Guidance, Accelerating CERCLA Environmental Restoration at Federal Facilities, 1994 (PDF Page 6).

 Strong consideration should be given to NTCRA removals that will achieve results comparable to a remedial action, but which may be completed in less time.
 In selecting a NTCRA, the alternative must be evaluated in an engineering evaluation/cost analysis (EE/CA) and provided to the public for no less than 30-day comment period prior to the selection of the action (40 CFR 300.415(b)(4) and (m)(4)).
-Refer to EPA Guidance, Accelerating CERCLA Environmental Restoration at Federal Facilities, 1994 (PDF Page 6-7).